KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 ## Content
 ### What are *properties* in triples or knowledge graphs?

-Triples are defined in the Resource Definition Framework (RDF) developed by the World Wide Web Consortium (W3C) and introduced in the Open Curriculum’s [RDF Module](../RDF/RDF.md).
-Triples, the fundamental data structure of RDF, are made up of a subject, predicate, and object.
+Triples are the fundamental data structure of the Resource Definition Framework (RDF) developed by the World Wide Web Consortium (W3C), introduced in the Open Curriculum’s [RDF Module](../RDF/RDF.md).
+Triples are made up of a subject, predicate, and object.
 [1]

     subject    predicate    object